Aideen Keane

-Aideen Hogan Keane (born 9 February 2002) is an Australian soccer player.
-She plays as a midfielder for Melbourne City in the A-League, and previously played for Western Sydney Wanderers, Perth Glory, Sydney FC, and Canberra United.
+Aideen Hogan Keane (born 9 February 2002) is an Australian soccer player who plays as a midfielder for A-League Women club Melbourne City.
+She previously played for Western Sydney Wanderers, Perth Glory, Sydney FC, and Canberra United.
 Keane has represented Australia in the national under-23 team.

 Early life

 Keane was born on 9 February 2002 in the Sydney suburb of Westmead.
+She is of Irish descent and has an Irish passport.
 As a junior she played soccer for Baulkham Hills and then Northern Tigers.

 Keane attended Westfields Sports High School and represented its soccer team, under coach Leah Blayney, in the Sydney South West Association, which won the NSW Combined High Schools Sports Association (NSWCHSSA) Secondary Football (Soccer) - Girls - Championships, in May 2018.
 Westfields also won the All Schools Championships in September.

 Club career

 Keane played for Football NSW Institute in the National Premier Leagues NSW Women's (NPL NSW Women's) from 2017 to 2020.
 She began her A-League career with Western Sydney Wanderers in the 2020–21 season.
 Keane had three appearances before being transferred to Perth Glory in December 2021.
 For 2021–22 season she appeared seven times and provided two goals.
 In the A-League 2022 off-season she played for Northern Tigers in the NPL NSW Women's, with one goal from five appearances, before returning to Perth Glory.

 Her 2022–23 season with Perth Glory was disrupted by an ACL injury – she was unable to play for 11 months while undertaking rehabilitation.
 In June 2023 she was transferred to Bulls FC Academy in the NPL NSW Women's for ten appearances and two goals.

 In August 2023 Keane was transferred to Sydney for the 2023-24 season.
 With 14 appearances she provided one goal and helped her team win the Championship.
 The midfielder scored a goal for Sydney, as part of Group B, at the 2023 AFC Women's Club Championship in their 3–0 victory against Iranian team Bam Khatoon F.C., held in Tashkent, Uzbekistan in November.
 Sydney did not proceed to the final.
 Keane signed with Canberra United in September 2024 for the 2024–25 season; she appeared 15 times for one goal.
 During 2025 offseason, she was loaned to Sydney Olympic in the NPL NSW Women's.
 Keane scored a hattrick in Olympics 4–2 defeat of NWS Spirit in July.

 In September 2025, Keane joined Melbourne City.